Skill Organisms

 1. intake or normalization stage

-2. cheap routing or classification stage
+2. cheap routing/classification stage

 3. deeper planning or synthesis stage